Martinez-Gregorio-Hector/workflow_to_analysis_WES/README.md

 # **Pipeline to analysis Whole-Exome Sequencing (WES)**

-The objective of this repository is show a workflow to analyze whole-exome sequencing using packages such as GATK4, mutect2, and CNVKit which are performed in bash and the other part in R to analyze mutagenic signatures and do heatmaps.
+The objective of this repository is show a workflow to analyze whole-exome sequencing using packages such as GATK4, mutect2, and CNVKit which are performed in bash and the other part in R to analyze mutagenic signatures and make heatmaps.

 This is the general workflow.